cyclr/docs/pages/connector-authentication/scoro.md

 *   Click **Integrations** under the **Site Settings** category
 *   At the bottom, under "General", click **Scoro API**.
 Make sure it is activated.
 *   Make a note of the **"company_account_id"**.
-*   This is also where you can find your API key, if you are going to use the methods that require it.
-It can be found directly under the **API Key** header.

 ### Cyclr Setup